dogokit/dogokit-stack-all/README.md

 - Terminal prompt
   - Starship.rs ⭐⭐⭐ — Cross-Shell Prompt.
 The minimal, blazing-fast, and infinitely customizable prompt for any shell
 - Terminal commands
-  - [asdf-vm/asdf](https://asdf-vm.com/) ⭐⭐⭐ — Extendable version manager with support for Ruby, Node.js, Elixir, Erlang &amp; more.
+  - [asdf-vm/asdf](https://asdf-vm.com/) ⭐⭐⭐ — Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more.
 Manage multiple runtime versions with a single CLI tool
   - [clvv/fasd](https://github.com/clvv/fasd) ⭐⭐⭐ — Fasd (pronounced similar to &quot;fast&quot;) is a command-line productivity booster.
 Fasd offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
   - [Volta](https://volta.sh/) ⭐⭐⭐ — The Hassle-Free JavaScript Tool Manager
 - Remote login